tusen-ai/SST/README.md

 We borrow **Weighted NMS** from RangeDet and observe ~1 AP improvement on our best Vehicle model.
 To use it, you are supposed to clone [RangeDet](https://github.com/TuSimple/RangeDet), and simply run `pip install -v -e .` in its root directory.
 Then refer to `config/sst/sst_waymoD5_1x_car_8heads_wnms.py` to modify your config and enable Weight NMS.
 Note we only implement the CPU version for now, so it is relatively slow.
 Do NOT use it on 3-class models, which will lead to performance drop.

+A basic config of SST with CenterHead: `./configs/sst_refactor/sst_waymoD5_1x_3class_centerhead.py`, which has significant improvement in Vehicle class.
 To enable faster SSTInputLayer, clone https://github.com/Abyssaledge/TorchEx, and run `pip install -v .`.